eduOS/English_writing/task_1_test_I.md

 The two **line graphs** **illustrate** the growing amount of defense expenditure and its **proportion** of GNP in America.
 It can be seen from the left line graph that America increased their spending on defence in fluctuation over the 20 years.
+In 1956 the amount of spending on defence stands at 37 million dollar.
+By 1963 this number increased gradually to 50, but in the next year the spending saw an opposite trend from 50 to 45 billion dollar.
+After that, the figure rises dramatically over the next 5 years, peaking at 80 in around 1969.
+After 1969, the figure falls again.
+The period from 1971 to 1974 experiences a slight rise, but the amount of spending declines again.